SSWConsulting/SSW.People.Profiles/Jason-Taylor/Jason-Taylor.md

 role: "Solution Architect"
 qualifications: "Master of IT (Software Architecture), Grad Cert of Applied Science (IT), MCSD: App Builder"

-quote: "Make everything as simple as possible, but not simpler.
+quote: "Make everything as simple as possible, but not simpler."
-    - Albert Einstein"
+quoteAuthor: "Einstein"
 ---

 [[imgBadge]]